raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to the server's listening socket.

-The terms "initiator" and "responder" correspond respectively to the initial sender and subsequent receiver of a Session Signaling TLV, regardless of which was the "client" and "server" in the usual DNS sense.
+The terms "initiator" and "responder" correspond respectively to the initial sender and subsequent receiver of a Session Signaling request message, regardless of which was the "client" and "server" in the usual DNS sense.

-The term "sender" may apply to either an initiator or responder.
+The term "sender" may apply to either an initiator (when sending a Session Signaling request message) or responder (when sending a Session Signaling response message).

 The term "session" in the context of this document means the exchange of DNS messages using an end-to-end transport protocol where:

 - The connection between client and server is persistent and relatively long-lived (i.e., minutes or hours, rather than seconds).
-- Either end of the connection may initiate messages to the other
+- Either end of the connection may initiate messages to the other.
-- Messages are delivered in order
+- Messages are delivered in order.

 # Protocol Details